bluecats/bluecats-docs-edge/edge-0.2.X/getting-started-edge-endpoints.md

     - [BlueCats Beacon Health](#application---bluecats-beacon-health)
 - [Example UDP Server](getting-started-edge-applications.md#example---receiving-data-with-a-simple-udp-server)

-BlueCats Edge provides default applications for common BLE scanning use cases.
-This ranges from simple scan and forward of any BLE advertisments in range of the Edge to detection, filtering and parsing of advertisements ready to apply to proximity, sensor measurement or beacon network monitoring solutions.
+BlueCats Edge provides the ability to send your data that you want to various endpoint types (UDP, MQTT, or HTTP) and message formats (CSV, JSON, or Binary).
 With the Edge you can:

 - Configure network settings for connectivity to local network and the internet.
 The BlueCats Edge is a Wireless Access Point providing advanced network configuration options if required.
-- View beacons in range of the Edge with Live View
+- View beacons in range of the Edge with Live View.
 - Configure filters for your endpoints.
 This provides a way to filter meaningful data to your endpoints.

-For each application the endpoint type (UDP, MQTT, or HTTP), message format (CSV, JSON, or Binary) and message throttle limits for can be independently configured or the application can be disabled if not required.
+For endpoint type (UDP, MQTT, or HTTP), message format (CSV, JSON, or Binary) and message throttle limits for can be independently configured or the application can be disabled if not required.

 ## Edge Configuration

-Once you have [connected to the Edge and configured network settings](getting-started-connect.md) you can manage sending data to your specefied endpoints on the Edge.
+Once you have [connected to the Edge and configured network settings](getting-started-connect.md) you can manage sending data to your specified endpoints on the Edge.

 ### Live View